-Brighton is known as the UK's hippest city with pretty pebble beach, pier and seaside recreation, and unique cultural and culinary appeal.
-The city offers a thriving night scene with at least 365 pubs in Brighton and Hove—enough to drink at a different one every day of the year.
-The city is filled with arts and culture, which has been on the world arts and theatre map since the late 1960s with arts showcases like the Brighton Fringe and Pink Fringe.
+Brighton is popularly known as the UK's fashionable city with beautiful pebble beach, pier and seaside recreation.
+The city has got a unique cultural and culinary appeal.
+It also offers a vibrant night scene with at least 360 pubs in Brighton and Hove—enough to drink at a distinct one every day of the year.
+The city is filled with arts and culture, which has been on the map since the late 1960s with arts showcases like the Brighton Fringe and Pink Fringe.
 It also hosts festivals like the Brighton Festival, which is known as the “biggest and most popular annual multi-arts festival in England”.
 The city is extremely well-connected by a strong network of roadways and public transport, making it quite easy for everyone to explore other exciting parts of the country at a moment’s notice.